andrew/ultimate-awesome/README.md

 - [awesome-saas](https://github.com/brandonhimpfen/awesome-saas) - A curated list of tools, frameworks, APIs, platforms, playbooks, templates, and learning resources for building, launching, scaling, and operating SaaS products.
 - [awesome-shopify](https://github.com/brandonhimpfen/awesome-shopify) - A curated list of high-quality resources, tools, apps, and guides for building, customizing, and managing Shopify stores.
 - [awesome-sql](https://github.com/brandonhimpfen/awesome-sql) - A curated list of SQL databases, tools, clients, query builders, learning resources, extensions, and ecosystem utilities.
+- [awesome-substack](https://github.com/brandonhimpfen/awesome-substack) - A curated list of awesome tools, tips, guides, and resources for writers, publishers, and creators using Substack.
 - [awesome-sustainability](https://github.com/brandonhimpfen/awesome-sustainability) - A curated list of tools, projects, frameworks, communities, and resources for building a more sustainable world.
 - [awesome-swift](https://github.com/brandonhimpfen/awesome-swift) - A curated list of awesome Swift frameworks, libraries, and resources.
 - [awesome-test-automation](https://github.com/brandonhimpfen/awesome-test-automation) - A curated list of awesome frameworks, tools, libraries, and resources for automating software testing.